egreen64/coding-challenge/README.md

   updated_at: Time!

   """
-  Indicates if the ip_address is on the blocklist
+  Indicates if the ip_address is on the blocklist.
+For detailed information on the response code values, you can refer to https://www.spamhaus.org/faq/section/DNSBL%20Usage#200
   """
   response_code: String!